 |Copyright Retained by Author||Yes||Yes|

 |Items Openly Available Upon Posting||No1||Yes3|

 |Online Discussion Tracking||No1||Yes5|

 1 ProQuest is a subscription-based service.
 It accepts final graduate works from many different graduate programs, physics, history, chemistry, journalism, to name but a few.
 The participating institution (e.g., university, college, hospital) subscribes to the database.
 The staff, students, and faculty of the subscribing institution may access the database while on campus or when using a VPN connection.
 Traditional citation data is made available to authors.

 2 If your thesis/dissertation was written prior to 1997, or your university/college did not participate in the ProQuest database, there is a high probability that your work is not available in ProQuest.

 3 Anyone with access to the Internet may view the items in the repository.
-The Henderson Repository is indexed in all of the major search engines in a way that pushes the repository records that match the user's search words/terms to the top of the list.
-Plus, its full-text searchable.
-When someone enters a word or phrase into a search engine, every word of every item in the Henderson Repository is examined for a possible match.
+The Sigma Repository is indexed in all of the major search engines in a way that pushes the repository records that match the user's search words/terms to the top of the list.
+Plus, it's full-text searchable.
+When someone enters a word or phrase into a search engine, every word of every item in the Sigma Repository is examined for a possible match.

 4 The Sigma Repository features item level usage statistics that enable authors to view and track item record views and file downloads around the globe.
 This quantifiable data may be added to a tenure dossier and presented to administrators and funders as proof of impact and as evidence of a need for future funding.